Jax Taylor Girlfriend: Why ‘Pump Rules’ Star Is So Demanding With His Woman

 Jax Taylor has often said and done things that don’t sit well with his Vanderpump Rules co-stars.
-While the guys who film the show with him can only laugh at his mistakes and his horrible behavior, the women on the show are often disgusted with his behavior, his cheating and even his demanding ways.
+While the guys who film the show with him can only laugh at his mistakes and his horrible behavior, the women on the show are often disgusted with his behavior, his cheating, and even his demanding ways.
 Many of his friends say that Brittany Cartwright is the one lady who has changed him completely, as she managed to keep him from his cheating ways.
 And it sounds like he has even slowed down with the partying.
 However, he still has some strong demands and some people think that he’s putting too much pressure on Brittany.

 According to a new Bravo report, Jax Taylor is now explaining why it is so important for him to get Brittany to make him a turkey sandwich.
 It’s something that has been brought up several times and fans don’t really understand why it’s so important for him to get a turkey sandwich once in a while.
 And while he complains that Brittany isn’t making him a sandwich, the crew at Bravo decided to give him a turkey sandwich and it sounds like he really appreciated it.